KING’S LYNN DOCKS BRANCH

 British Sugar opened the site in 1927 and closed in the mid-1990s

-The King’s Lynn Docks branch also utilised this shuttle line for some freight services offered to British Sugar in the latter days.
+The King’s Lynn Docks branch could also use this shuttle line for some freight services offered to British Sugar in the latter days.

 During the 1960s, Dow Chemicals established a presence in King's Lynn, and an extension to the existing rail line was constructed to serve the new Dow Chemicals facility.